How to Grow Kale in Your Square Foot Garden [Step-by-Step]

 Does kale need full sun?

-No. You can still expect a healthy amount of leaves from your kale plants, even if you don’t have a spot that gets full sun.
-Kale thrives when it receives at least 4-6 hours of sunlight per day.
+Kale doesn’t need full sun to produce well.
+It’ll make do with partial shade.
+You can still expect a healthy amount of leaves from your kale plants, even if you don’t have a spot that gets full sun.

 How much space does a kale plant need?